UO-CIS211/grader/README.md

 want to do so until I have a specific use case to guide the work.
 Contact me (michal@cs.uoregon.edu) if you are interested in working with me on making it work for program submissions in other programming languages.

+Note 2022F: To eyeball standard output, just set `sys.stdout` to `sys.stderr` in the testing script.
+Note this will cause voluminous output if a student has left extraneous print statements in their code.
+For CS 210 beginning projects we are doing without the unit testing framework and just writing test scripts in Python.

 `grader.py` is designed for use with the SpeedGrader feature of Canvas to grade file uploads containing program source code.
 It might conceivably be made to work with another LMS, but not trivially, because it relies on details like the way Canvas mooshes student name and file name into a file name.
 Some parts of this script might be usable in a grading script adapted to another LMS.

 `grader.py` assumes you want to run student code with a test suite, and that you also want to *read the code*, or at least an excerpt of the code.
 If you want to grade student programs automatically without actually looking at their code, this is probably not the script for you.

 ## What it does